brisco13/BookSearchEngine/README.md

-# React Portfolio
+# Google Books List

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This is a project that showcases my web development projects, my resume, an about me, and a contact form.
-This project uses the Bootstrap CSS Library and EmailJS for the contact me page.
-It is built using React - please reach out if you have any questions or would like to connect!
+This is a project that uses the MERN stack to allow users to access a repository of books via Google Books and add the books to their saved books list!

 ## Table of Contents